View permissions for yourself or others

 View collection-level permissions

-Open the admin context from the account context.
-Click the gear settings icon, and click the Security tab.
+Open the admin context for the organization or collection.
+Choose the gear settings icon, and then Security.

 Follow steps 2 through 4 in the procedure outlined previously for view project-level permissions.